LemmyNet/lemmy-docs/src/administration/from_scratch.md

 ### Install Rust

-For the Rust compiles, it is ideal to use a non-priviledged Linux account on your system.
+For the Rust compiles, it is ideal to use a non-privileged Linux account on your system.
 Install Rust by following the instructions on [Rustup](https://rustup.rs/) (using a non-privledged Linux account, it will install file in that user's home folder for rustup and cargo).

 protobuf-compiler may be required for Ubuntu 20.04 or 22.04 installs, please report testing in lemmy-docs issues.